Taxi Enforcement Swoop in ClitheroePublished Tuesday, 08 December 2020

 Taxi enforcement officers at Ribble Valley Borough Council joined forces with the police and Vehicle and Operator Services Agency in a swoop on potentially unroadworthy vehicles.

-And further swoops may take place across Ribble Valley in the run-up to the festive season.
+And further taxi swoops are across Ribble Valley on the cards over the coming weeks.

-Of the 12 vehicles inspected at sites around Clitheroe, 10 were found to be of the required standard and just two were served with notices requiring work to be carried out on their vehicles within seven days.
+Of the eight vehicles inspected at sites around Clitheroe, five were found to be of the required standard.

 Ribble Valley Borough Council’s taxi enforcement officer, Carl Rung, said: “Maintaining a high standard of vehicles is something we take seriously and we carry out regular checks to ensure taxis and their drivers meet licensing requirements.